meephubub/obsidian/y9/Maths/End Of Year To-do.md

 Tables
 	==Finding median from cumulative frequency graph https://brainly.com/question/55078498?referrer=searchResults Finding IQR from cumulative frequency graph==
-	Frequency polygon - use midpoint and plot as line graph
+	==Frequency polygon - use midpoint and plot as line graph== Decimals
+	recurring decimals to fractions - To convert a recurring decimal to a fraction, multiply the decimal by a power of 10 that is the same as the number of repeating digits, then simplify the fraction.
+For example, the recurring decimal 0.12341234... can be converted to a fraction by multiplying by 100, resulting in the fraction 1234/9999.